quochuy43/bot_for_myself/rag_for_me/knowledge_base/personal_information.md

 - Family: My grandfather had many children, so my relatives are quite large.
 My family loves each other very much.
 I am happy to be born into this family
 - Friends: I have 5 best friends: Hiếu, Trung, Ệt, Tiêu and Minh.
 I have a lot of affection for these people, and I believe that this friendship will last a lifetime
 - Love: I just broke up this year, ending a beautiful but unfinished love affair.
 There were times when I was depressed and desperate, but recently my emotions have been much better.
 I hope my ex will be happy, and so do I.
+- My ex: I'll keep this a secret.

 # Career and Professional
 - My major is AI, but I can also go through FE and BE.
 I want to develop my career based on this field.
 I also won't reveal my upcoming goals haha.
 It's better to keep it to myself.